TheHive-Project/Cortex4py/Usage.md

 api.organizations.delete(new_org.id)
 ```

-The following example shows how to manipulate organizations as a `orgadmin` user
+The following example shows how to manipulate organizations as a `orgadmin` user:

 ```python
 import json